 8. Why does the Higg MSI offer a single score?

 We understand the challenges with a single score.
 Through extensive member engagement over the past ten years, a single score has been collectively requested.
 SAC members, staff and industry stakeholders have worked on a reasonable way to normalize and weigh the impacts (see Higg MSI methodology documentation).
 In the new Higg MSI (v3.0) the material libraries clearly show a breakdown of the score by impact.
 This is meant to ensure that users are taking a deeper look into the five different impacts and considering all in their analysis.
-Following the launch of the new Higg MSI, the SAC will determine if the single score is still necessary in the Higg MSI, or if the separated impacts are proving to be more valuable to Higg MSI users.
+In November 2020, the SAC committed to retiring the Higg MSI aggregate single score as of January 4, 2021.

 The Higg PM will not have weighting and normalization.
 The results will be shown in their impacts only (such as kilograms of carbon dioxide equivalent, cubic meters of water, etc.) instead of a single number.

 9. How does the SAC collect and manage Higg MSI data?

 Transparency is paramount to the work of the SAC.
 Our Coalition aims to be as transparent as possible in all of the work we do.
 The Higg MSI features modeling notes in the tool’s metadata.
 These notes include an overview of where the data is sourced from and any other relevant modeling notes.
 Please refer to the Higg MSI Contributor and Higg MSI Methodology document for complete and in depth information on how we collect, verify, and manage Higg MSI data.